Geography of Manila

 In about 1853, four pueblos or towns of Tondo Province were joined with the northeastern towns of Laguna province to form the politico-military Distrito de los Montes de San Mateo, or District of the San Mateo Mountains.
 The Tondo Province annexed to this new district the towns of Cainta, Taytay, Antipolo and Boso-boso, while Laguna contributed the towns of Angono, Binangonan, Cardona, Morong, Baras, Tanay, Pililla and Jalajala.
 But the name of the new district proved unwieldy, too long, and misled many into thinking the town of San Mateo (in Tondo province) was the capital of the San Mateo Mountain District, when in reality the district capital was in Morong.
 So, in 1859, following common practice of the day, the district was renamed after its capital; namely, Morong District.
 At about the same time, Tondo Province was renamed Manila Province.

 When the Spaniards turned over the Philippines to the hands of the Americans, a civil government was formed.
 In about the same period, the Manila Province was dissolved by the Philippine Commission, and its pueblos were incorporated with those of the District of Morong, forming the new Province of Rizal.
 A few weeks, a new charter for the City of Manila, defining its boundaries and annexing some of towns of the Province of Rizal to its districts.
 These boundaries were slightly revised and redefined on January 29, 1902, when the suburb of Gagalangin was annexed to the city district of Tondo, and the former pueblo of Santa Ana was turned into a city district of Manila.
 On July 30 of the same year, the city board officially divided the city into 13 political subdivisions named as districts, and the boundaries of each were defined.
 On August 15 of the same year, the pueblo of Pandacan was annexed as a city district.
 Since then the boundaries and city districts of Manila have remained essentially the same.

 During World War II, the city of Manila was declared an open city and its administrative boundaries expanded to outlying cities and municipalities.
 It was called the Greater Manila and included districts such as Bagumbayan means New Town (South of Manila), Bagumpanahon means "New Era" (Sampaloc, Quiapo, San Miguel and Santa Cruz), Bagumbuhay means "New Life" (Tondo), Bagong Diwa means "New Order" (Binondo & San Nicholas), the then newly established Quezon City was collapsed and divided into two districts, while the municipalities of Caloocan, Las Piñas, Malabon, Makati, Mandaluyong, Navotas, Parañaque, Pasay, and San Juan became districts of Manila.

+Rivers and canals

+Pasig River

+Pasig River is the main river that bisects the city into the north and south.
+It flows east to west, and it connects Laguna de Bay to Manila Bay.

+San Juan River

+San Juan River flows through the northeastern most part of the city at the district of Santa Mesa.
+It serves as the natural boundary between Manila and the cities of San Juan and Mandaluyong.
+It is a major tributary of the Pasig River.